 6. Sorting is by Index

 Sorting can be a little tricky.
-It is based on the index, not the value.
+ENUM values are stored according to their index numbers, not the value.
 Check out the code below and the output that follows in Figure 3.

 SELECT DISTINCT country AS CountryName ,country + 0 AS CountryId FROM people ORDER BY country;